Tim Anderson Player Props: White Sox vs. Mets

 Tim Anderson At The Plate

+- In 57.7% of his 71 games this season, Anderson has picked up at least one hit.
+He's also had 19 multi-hit games.

-- He has not hit a home run in his 70 games this year.
+- In 71 games played this year, he has not hit a home run.

-- Anderson has driven in a run in 13 games this season (18.6%), including one multiple-RBI game.
+- In 14 games this year, Anderson has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.